SangeetSShah/nopCommerce-Docs/developer/tutorials/source-code-organization.md

 ## `\Libraries\Nop.Core`

-The Nop.Core project contains a set of core classes for nopCommerce, such as caching, events, helpers, and business objects (for example, Order and Customer entities).
+The Nop.Core project contains a set of core classes for nopCommerce, such as caching, events, helpers, and business objects (like Order, Customer, Store, Address and many of entities that intrect with database fields).

 ## `\Libraries\Nop.Data`